dart-lang/site-www/src/language/branches.md

   };
 ```

-If a new subclass of `Shape` is ever added, exhaustiveness
+If anyone were to add a new subclass of `Shape`, this `switch` expression would
-checking will tell you about the missing subtype, because your switch is incomplete.
+be incomplete.
+Exhaustiveness checking would inform you of the missing subtype.
 This allows you to use Dart in a somewhat
 [functional algebraic datatype style](https://en.wikipedia.org/wiki/Algebraic_data_type).